NREL/OpenOA/paper/paper.md

 # Summary

 OpenOA is an open source Python package which implements operational analysis (OA) methods for wind energy plants.
-The goal of OpenOA is collaboration and methods sharing in a wind industry that has historically been very protective of methods and data.
+The goal of OpenOA is collaboration and methods sharing in a wind industry that has historically been very protective of methods and data [@McCann2018].
 Over time, we hope that OpenOA will become a reference implementation for OA methods.

 The development of OpenOA started internally at the National Renewable Energy Laboratory (NREL) to support the lab's